-One concern is that there is something special about earthquakes that drives the results.
-Table 3 shows the impact on religiosity of the four main geophysical and metereological disasters: Earthquakes, tsunamis, volcanic eruptions, and tropical storms.26 The measure of religiosity is the Strength of Intrinsic Religiosity Scale.
+One concern is that something particular about earthquakes is driving the results.
+Table 3 shows the impact on religiosity of the four main geophysical and metereological disasters: Earthquakes, tsunamis, volcanic eruptions, and tropical storms.
+The measure of religiosity is the composite measure, SIRS.
 All columns include the full set of baseline controls.
-Column (1) reproduces the main result using earthquake frequency.
+Column (1) reproduces the main result with earthquake frequency.
 Distance to tsunamis has a similar effect on religiosity as earthquakes (column 2).
-Column (3) includes the average distance to earthquakes and tsunamis:
+Column (3) includes the average distance to earthquakes and tsunamis: $\frac{dist(earthquakes)+dist(tsunamis)}{2}$ , whereas column (4) includes the minimum distance to either of the two: min(dist(earthquakes), dist(tsunamis)).
+People are affected more if they live in an area hit by both tsunamis and earthquakes, compared to an area hit by only one of the two.